Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations: Preliminaries

 the ordered eigenvalues\footnote{That is, the opposite of the roots of $\mathscr{P}(t) \doteq \sigma_k(\lambda + tv)=0$.} of $\sigma_k$.
 Clearly, $\mu_j^{(k)}$ is permutation invariant, thus the expression $\mu_j^{(k)}(A)$ is meaningful.
 A deep monotonicity result (\cite[Thm.
 6.2 and Cor.
 6.4]{HL_garding}, see also \cite[Thm.
 5.4]{HL_gardingesub}), together with the fact that the set of eigenvalues of $P \ge 0$ is contained in the closure of the G\"arding cone of $\sigma_k$, guarantees the inequality

 Consequently, for each $f \in C(\R)$ non-decreasing,

 satisfies $(P)+(N)$.
 Condition $(T)$ is a consequence of \cite[Prop.
 3.4]{HL_garding}, hence $\mathbb{F}$ is a subequation.
-Many more examples of this kind arise from hyperbolic polynomials $q(\lambda)$, with the only condition that the positive octant $\R^m_+ \doteq \{\lambda_i \ge 0, \ \forall \, i\}$ lies in the closure of the G\"arding cone of $q$.
-See \cite{HL_gardingesub} for details. \item[$(\EE 5)$] (The $k$-plurisubharmonicity subequation).
-Let $\GG = \mathrm{Gr}_k(\R^m)$ be the Grassmannian of unoriented $k$-planes in $\R^m$ passing through the origin.
-Then, for $f \in C(\R)$ non-decreasing, the model
+Many more examples of this kind arise from hyperbolic polynomials $q(\lambda)$, with the only condition that the positive octant $\R^m_+ \doteq \{\lambda_i \ge 0, \ \forall \, i\}$ lies in the closure of the G\"arding cone of $q$ (see \cite{HL_gardingesub} for details).